Biorich plantations – mimicking nature to integrate conservation & production

 Over 60 people from as far apart as north-east Victoria and the Otways came to Lal Lal for a field day during World Environment Week in June 2011 to see and learn about a new type of revegetation that integrates conservation and production.
 A freshly erected display board highlighted the principle behind the design of the ‘biorich’ plantation: “Planting for people and the planet.”

-A wide range of partners are involved including Australian Forest Growers (AFG), the Commonwealth Government’s Caring for Our Country program, Ballarat University, Imerys Minerals, Central Highlands Water, Corangamite CMA, Koala Connect and Moorabool Shire Council.
+A wide range of partners are involved including Australian Forest Growers (AFG), the Federal Government’s Caring for Our Country program, Federation University, Imerys Minerals, Central Highlands Water, Corangamite CMA, Koala Connect and Moorabool Shire Council.

 Half of the proposed 10 hectare site was planted to the south of the dam (pictured right) in October 2010 by local landowners, Landcare and AFG members with over 40 species (over 3,000 plants) plus 10 clumps of forestry species including blue gum (both Sydney and globulus), red gum, spotted gum and blackwood.

-The other half of the site to the north of the dam and a band of remnant swamp gum woodland (pictured top) was planted on Sunday 25 September 2011 with 42 species and over 4,000 plants.
-When combined, the two wildlife-friendly biorich plantations and the remnant woodland between them will create a large continuous 15ha habitat refuge, as well as having the potential to provide renewable resources and future income from the timber trees.
+The other half of the site to the north of the dam and a band of remnant swamp gum woodland (pictured top) was planted in September 2011 with 42 species and over 4,000 plants.
+When combined, the two wildlife-friendly biorich plantations and the remnant woodland between them create a 15ha habitat refuge, as well as having the potential to provide renewable resources and future income from the timber trees.

-The partners in the project consider that this addresses all three sustainability issues – social and economic as well as environmental.
+The partners in the project consider that the biorich model addresses all three sustainability issues – social and economic as well as environmental.

 Site owner Imerys Minerals Ltd is a worldwide kaolin clay mining company.
 Imerys Australia’s General Manager Colin Bullen sees the biorich concept as having "exciting potential" in the reclamation of Imerys’s mining sites globally (refer to his Field Day presentation).
-Imerys is negotiating the granting of a perpetual lease over the biorich site to Ballarat University to ensure its long term future and to enable the site’s use for research and education.
+Imerys is negotiating the granting of a 15 ha lease incorporating the two biorich sites plus central hill, dam and remnant woodland to Federation University and Australian Forest Growers in order to ensure the site's long term future for research and education.

 Planting of the second and third stage of the demonstration project completed